 4. Operational Readiness

-The SDDC is deployed but before you can start migrating virtual machines you need to make sure the platform is fully operational.
+The SDDC is deployed but before you can start migrating virtual machines to VMware on AWS you need to make sure the platform is fully operational.
 There are some key aspects but in general make sure you cover everything you do currently on premise:

 - You will likely still have a need for Active Directory, DNS, DHCP, and time synchronisation.
 Either use native cloud services, or build new Domain Controllers for example in VMC.